KDE/mangonel/README.md

-# Mangonel, a simple application launcher for KDE4.
+# Mangonel, a simple application launcher

-Mangonel is intended as a light weight replacement for the, in my view bloated and slow, standard KRunner.
-Sadly you can't actually get rid of KRunner because it's also responsible for your screensaver and power-management.
+Mangonel is intended as a light weight replacement for the standard Plasma KRunner.
+The main difference is that Mangonel sacrifices the number of things it can do for speed and simplicity.

+And Mangonel will never re-arrange results, so you don't have to worry about another item being selected right before you hit enter.

 > ### Mangonel currently lets you do these things.
 >
-> * Start applications in the KDE menu.
+> * Start applications.
 > * Opening files and directories with their default application.
 > * Execute shell commands, including arguments.
 > * Use it as a calculator.
+> * Convert between values in different units.

-The default global shortcut to show Mangonel is `CTR+ALT+Space`, you can change this in the KDE4 system settings.
+The default global shortcut to show Mangonel is `CTR+ALT+Space`, you can change this in the Plasma system settings, or by right clicking on it when it is visible.

-Mangonel came to be because I started to really mis [Katapult][].
-I loved Katapult for its simplicity and speed, those are two points I really can't find in KRunner.
+Mangonel is inspired by the classic [Katapult][] application launcher.

 # Installation.

 Installing Mangonel from source is not difficult.
-First [download the source on github][1] or [clone the git repository][2].
+So far it is only available from [the Git repository][1].
 Once you have the files cd into the directory containing the source and follow the steps below to build and install the application.

 * Create a build directory and move into it.